noefp/easy_gdb/README.md

 You can also add here information about the participant labs.
 For this, the `$ab_labs` should be enabled (equal to `1`) in `egdb_files/egdb_conf/easyGDB_conf.php`.

-You can create a json file for each lab or you can copy and modify the provided examples to add your own information.
+You can customize the lab's JSON file (`egdb_files/json_files/customization/labs.json`) to add your own information.
 There, you can include the lab name and, for each person, you can include name, position, a picture (placed in `egdb_files/egdb_images/people/`), link to a personal page, and, in the more_info array you could add data such as phone, email, and any other custom information.

 Every time you change and save the `about.php` file, reload the page `localhost:8000/easy_gdb/about.php` to see the modifications.